pbrdmn/brd.mn/src/pages/cv.md

 > ## Highlights
 >
-> * Building teams, mentoring and personal development
+> Aligning team delivery planning with delivering value for company objectives and strategic initiatives
 >
-> * Aligning team delivery planning with delivering value for company objectives and strategic initiatives
-> * Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams
+> Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams
+>
+> Building teams, mentoring, coaching, and professional development
+>
-> * Implemented agile, lean delivery processes and improvements
+> Implemented agile, lean delivery processes and improvements

 ---